How to price your services for profit

 4. Write down how many client 'slots' you have per month.

-This is the number of clients you have room for in your schedule each month, and should be a number than you can actually GET.
+This is the number of clients you have room for in your schedule each month, and should be a realistic number that you can actually GET.
 This isn't a place for reaching for the stars.
 How to bring in more clients is a discussion for another post, but for right now, just focus on a number that is attainable as of today.

 If you're starting a brand new business, this might be a guess.
 That's OK.